imec-idlab/whisper-repository/README.md

     - Misc tools.
 2. Current OpenWSN firmware:
 	- Current original OpenWSN firmware for the normal nodes.
-3. Firmware for the Whisper nodes:
+3. Firmware for the Whisper nodes and the Whisper root node:
 	- Modified version of OpenWSN that comunicates with the controller through COAP.
-4. Firmware for the Whisper root node:
-	- Modified version of OpenWSN that comunicates with the controller through serial.
+	- Modified version of OpenWSN (root) that comunicates with the controller through serial.
 5. Monitoring tools:
  	- A sniffer for OpenMote that captures traffic from the network.
 	- A modified version of Foren6 to process and display information from the captured traffic: